azizn03/valheim_server_digitalocean/README.md

 start and the restore script from there and carry on where you left off.
 For reference with the current server size which handles three players just fine, I am hosting the server for roughly 6-8 hours a day and it is costing me $3-$6 dollars a week.
-I will explain how to change the server size and region the server is hosted in.
+I will later add how to change the server size and region the server is hosted in.

 ## Prerequisites: